Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The second major strength of this course that I identified is the ability to study from anywhere, at anytime, while doing just about anything.

-Because the heart of the Pimsleur lessons are audio-based, I like that you can complete these lessons while you’re working out, washing dishes, taking your dog for a walk, or laying in a hammock.
+Because the heart of the Pimsleur lessons are audio-based, I like that you can complete the work while you’re working out, washing dishes, taking your dog for a walk, or laying in a hammock.

 It’s just nice you don’t have to be glued to your computer or phone at all times like you do with Babbel.
-In fact, the Pimsleur mobile app even comes with a special driving mode so you can learn and knock out lessons on your way to work or during a long road trip.
+In fact, the Pimsleur mobile app even comes with a special driving mode so you can make progress on your way to work or during a long road trip.

 Cost Savings By Account Sharing

-Finally, I like that Pimsleur offers access to all their language learning courses for only $1 more per month.
+Finally, I like that Pimsleur offers access to all their courses for only $1 more per month.

-For the record, Pimsleur offers courses for more than 50 languages, including Japanese, French, and Italian.
+For the record, they offer courses for more than 50 languages, including Japanese, French, and Italian.

-Alternatively, if you’re looking to save some money and you know a family member or friend who’s also looking to learn a new language, you can partner up and split the cost of one account.
+Alternatively, if you’re looking to save some money and you know a family member or friend who’s also looking to pick up a new language, you can partner up and split the cost of one account.

 This would effectively make the cost of Pimsleur $10.50 per month each, or less if you can rope in a third person, which is a killer deal.

-This is largely because each lesson is made up of several quick-hit, interactive drills and exercises.
+This is largely because each one is made up of several quick-hit, interactive exercises.
 For the first couple minutes you’ll listen to new vocabulary words and repeat them, before quickly transitioning into a digital flashcards drill for a few minutes.

-From there, you might read a short grammatical or conjugation lesson, and then spell out words or phrases by typing them with your keyboard.
+From there, you might read a quick tip on grammar or conjugation, then spell out words or phrases by typing them with your keyboard.
 And finally, you might be tasked with completing a fill-in-the-blank exercise by tracking a mock conversation.

 In sum, it’s just a very fast moving, blended approach, which I was a huge fan of.

-The Babbel lessons on the other hand, are much shorter, include more variety in terms of drills and exercises, and place a stronger emphasis on reading, writing and visuals.
+The Babbel lessons, on the other hand, are much shorter, include more variety in terms of drills, and place a stronger emphasis on reading, writing and visuals.

 Strengths Of The Babbel Language Programs